Advertisement

 Buffalo-style chicken and quinoa

-Quinoa is a whole grain loaded with protein and fiber, and its mild taste makes it the perfect base for flavorful ingredients like chicken, scallions and hot sauce.
-To whip together this one-pot meal, dice a pound of chicken breast and brown in a pan with a tablespoon of olive oil.
+Quinoa is a whole grain, rich in protein and fiber, and its mild taste makes it an ideal base for flavorful ingredients like chicken, scallions, and hot sauce.
+To pull this one-pot meal together, dice 1 pound of chicken breast and brown in a pan with 1 tablespoon of olive oil.

 Once the chicken is cooked, remove and add 2 cups of water and 1 cup of dry, rinsed quinoa to the same pan.
 The grain should simmer, covered, for about 15 minutes, at which time you can toss the chicken back in.
-Mix in a cup of shredded cabbage, a quarter cup of chopped green onions, half a cup of hot sauce and 2 tablespoons of crumbled blue cheese.
+Mix in 1 cup of shredded cabbage, 1/4 cup of chopped green onions, 1/2 cup of hot sauce, and 2 tablespoons of crumbled blue cheese.

 The batch can be spilt into four servings, each with just under 327 calories and 32 grams of protein.
 If you're watching your sodium intake, consider cutting back on the hot sauce, since it has almost 200 milligrams per teaspoon.